Skip to main content

 Information about applying for a new passport book can be found online.
 As you will read, you need to fill out form DS-11 and will need to have your original birth certificate (or a certified copy) and your driver’s license.
 You must apply in person, and you must have an appointment!
 The nearest place to campus is the Chapel Hill Post Office at 125 S. Estes Drive (NOTE: they seem to go through periods with staffing issues that affect their ability to offer passport appointments but still check online) or the Carrboro Post Office at 1500 W. Main Street, accessible by bus from campus.
 There is also a full-service passport office at NC Central University in Durham that is super easy to work with if you can get there- call 919-530-7272 or email passportservices@nccu.edu for an appointment.
 They sometimes even offer same or next day appointments there.
 You can get an appointment with a USPS location in most zip codes including your hometown.

-NC State holds bi-annual passport fairs and has a created a map of passport acceptance facilities in the area here.
+UNC occasionally holds a passport drive on campus.
+NC State has a created a map of passport acceptance facilities in the area here.

 What items do I need to gather to apply for a passport book?